hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > To these denominations all belong,
 >
-> And they are in six different classes form'd,
+> And they are in six different classes formed,
 >
-> Which show their use and how they are perform'd.
+> Which show their use and how they are performed.
 >
 > Irregular figures too you'll likewise find,
 >
-> And some have setting steps with them combin'd,
+> And some have setting steps with them combined,
 >
-> No correct knowledge of them can be gain'd,
+> No correct knowledge of them can be gained,
 >
-> Unless they are by diagrams explain'd;
+> Unless they are by diagrams explained;
 >
 > There's whole, and half figures, but then you'll find,
 >
-> From length some whole are with the short combin'd;
+> From length some whole are with the short combined;
 >
 > Single and double figures must be known,
 >
 > Their uses and construction clearly shown
 >
-> 'Ere you compose know every figures use,
+> There you compose know every figures use,
 >
 > Their evolutions, simple or abstruse,
 >